 Most People Have Long Forgotten About This Vacant Ghost Town In Rural Oklahoma

-Located in Pawnee County, Skedee is a ghost town in rural Oklahoma that most people have long forgotten.
+Located in Pawnee County, Skedee, Oklahoma is a ghost town in a rural part of the state that most people have long forgotten.
 It was once an oil boomtown where millions of dollars flowed through it, but it now sits abandoned with pieces of history still scattered around town.

-Watch the video below to see past and present photos of Skedee:
+Watch the video below to see past and present photos of Skedee, uploaded by Youtube user Oklahoma Ghost Towns:

 Ghost Town in Oklahoma